Murder of Png Hock Seng: Arrest and charges

 The police classified the death of Png Hock Seng as murder, and the Special Investigation Section of the Criminal Investigation Department (CID) was put in charge of the investigations.

-On 31 October 1997, a 16-year-old youth named Benedict Kho Lian Teck (邱连德 Qiū Liándé), (Note: Some sources only referred to him as "Kho Lian Teck" but without his English name.)
-(Note: His Chinese name was also spelt as 邱联德 Qiū Liándé in another source, with a similar pronunciation but different Chinese words) allegedly a member of a gang, was reportedly arrested and charged with murder for allegedly causing the death of Png Hock Seng.
+On 31 October 1997, a 16-year-old youth named Benedict Kho Lian Teck (邱连德 (Qiū Liándé, Khu Liân-tek)), (Note: Some sources only referred to him as "Kho Lian Teck" but without his English name.)
+(Note: His Chinese name was also spelt as 邱联德 (Qiū Liándé, Khu Liân-tek) in another source, with a similar pronunciation but different Chinese words) allegedly a member of a gang, was reportedly arrested and charged with murder for allegedly causing the death of Png Hock Seng.
 Kho was the first suspect to be charged in this case.
 District Judge See Kee Oon ordered Kho to be remanded in police custody to assist in police investigations.

-On 1 November 1997, 18-year-old Ong Kian Heng (王建兴 Wáng Jiànxīng) became the second person to be charged with murder.
-Three days later, on 4 November 1997, 18-year-old Koh Boon Wee (许文伟 Xǔ Wénwěi; alias Martin Koh) (Note: His Chinese name was also spelt as 高文辉 Gāo Wénhuī in another source) was charged with Png's murder.
+On 1 November 1997, 18-year-old Ong Kian Heng (王建兴 (Wáng Jiànxīng, Ông Kiàn-heng)) became the second person to be charged with murder.
+Three days later, on 4 November 1997, 18-year-old Koh Boon Wee (许文伟 (Xǔ Wénwěi, Khó͘ Bûn-úi); alias Martin Koh) (Note: His Chinese name was also spelt as 高文辉 (Gāo Wénhuī, Kau Bûn-hui) in another source) was charged with Png's murder.
 Although this went unreported, the police managed to arrest four more suspects, and altogether, seven teenagers, who all belonged to the same gang an aged between 16 and 18, were apprehended and found to be responsible for the murder of Png Hock Seng.

 Although all the seven youths were together charged with murdering Png Hock Seng, it eventually became known by June 1998 that only one of them, 18-year-old Allan Tan Kei Loon (born 13 October 1979), who surrendered himself on 4 February 1998, was left facing a murder charge while the other six teenagers had their charges reduced.
 Offenders aged 18 and above could be sentenced to death under the law if found guilty of murder.